orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

 + }
 ```

-Finally, update your `handleMessageReceived` function to add a discovered peer's user database to the `companions` register:
+Then, update your `handleMessageReceived` function to add a discovered peer's user database to the `companions` register:

 ```diff
   async handleMessageReceived(msg) {